wireapp/wire-server-deploy/offline/wiab-staging.md

 >    xargs -r -I {} sudo nft delete rule ip nat POSTROUTING handle {}
 > ```
 >
-> If you are using a different implementation than nftables then please ensure temporary Internet access to VMs has been remved.
+> If you are using a different implementation than nftables then please ensure temporary Internet access to VMs has been removed.

 For additional background on when hairpin NAT is required and how it relates to WIAB Dev and WIAB Staging, see [Hairpin networking for WIAB Dev and WIAB Staging](tls-certificates.md#hairpin-networking-for-wiab-dev-and-wiab-staging).